 Some common indicators of mutual fund fraud include:

 - Excessive charges accrued to your mutual fund account that are not offset sufficiently by your profits.

 - Unusually concentrated or volatile mutual fund investments that your broker has recommended.

 If you have noticed these or other signs indicating your stockbroker may be engaging in mutual fund fraud, it is important that you seek advice quickly.
 Any losses you have already incurred may continue to adversely affect your investment portfolio, so it is in your best interests to resolve these issues promptly and recover any losses as soon as possible.

-To learn more about the types of mutual fund fraud and determine whether you have a claim for mutual fund fraud, please call or email one of our mutual fund fraud lawyers today.
+To learn more about the types of mutual fund fraud and determine whether you have a claim, call or email one of our mutual fund fraud lawyers today.
 We’ll help you establish whether you have been a victim of mutual fund fraud, and if so, we’ll fight to get your money back.